NeoCharge/neocharge.github.io/installation.md

 If you are downloading on an android phone, the installation process should begin immediately.

-If prompted, enable "install(ing) unknown apps from this source.
+If prompted, enable "install(ing) unknown apps from this source."
 After the installation finishes, tap "Open" to open the application.

+### Installation Issues?
+If you have any issues while attempting to install, please [contact](contact.md) us!

 ## Application Walkthrough
 ### First Time Users: